richardgaywood/blog/paydata.org/content/sprawlrunners/downtime/downtime.md

 ## Currencies

-Your character's wealth is represented by three different numbers.
+Your character's wealth is represented by three different numbers, which each capture a different aspect of their financial situation: mission rewards, access to criminal gear, and walking-around money.

 ### Payouts

 When your characters complete missions, they will typically be paid for this in some form: nuyen on untraceable credsticks, a bundle of hard currency, or some high-value tradeable asset like black market pharma.

-These are called Payouts and are used by your character to fund their lifestyle and subsist off between missions.
-You do not use Payouts to buy things directly; that is handled by your character's LP pool and Petty Cash (see below).
+These are called Payouts and are used by your character to fund their lifestyle between missions.
+You do not use Payouts to buy things directly; that is handled by your character's Logistic Points and Petty Cash (see below).

 Each point of Payout you earn from a mission buys you enough time off afterward to complete one of the below Downtime Actions.
 Missions typically give you 2-4 points of Payout.
 Once you've run out of Payout, it's time to go back and find some more work.

-The exact in-universe amount of money that a Payout is worth isn't concretely defined and is flexible.
-As your character progresses and does bigger jobs to sustain a more comfortable lifestyle, the numbers go up, but the Payout points remain the same.
+We do not precisely define the amount of in-universe time a downtime action represents, nor the amount of in-universe money a Payout is worth.
+These vary as the plot demands and as your characters grow more powerful and take on bigger and more dangerous missions.

 ### Logistic Points (LP)

 LP is an abstract currency that represents lots of things: cash used to buy gear, influence and trust with fixers and fences, favours owed to you, and your reputation as someone who can keep their trap zipped when asked where their illegal arsenal came from.

 All gear used on a mission must be purchased with LP.
-Gear purchased with LP is carefully scrubbed and anonymised.
+Gear purchased with LP is carefully scrubbed and anonymised; its ballistics do not appear on any databases, it contains no hidden RFID snitch tags, it has no serial numbers or other tracing.
 It is clean and untraceable.
 Smart 'runners dispose of this gear after a mission because you don't want an inconvenient ballistics check resulting in some megacorp joining the dots on your crime sprees.
+Remember: a 'runners only defence from megacorp retribution is being too well-hidden to be worth tracking down.

 (For avoidance of doubt, all rules for LP are as per Sprawlrunners.)